langgenius/dify-docs/en/guides/workflow/file-upload.md

 <figure><img src="../../.gitbook/assets/image (6).png" alt=""><figcaption><p>Using file variables directly in LLM node</p></figcaption></figure>

 It's important to note that when directly using file variables in LLM node, the developers need to ensure that the file variable contains only image files; otherwise, errors may occur.
-If users might upload different types of files, we need to use list operations for filtering.
+If users might upload different types of files, we need to use list operator node for filtering files.

 **File Download**